 Our church has a rich tradition of excellent music that ministers to the spiritual needs of parishioners and to the Richmond community.
 The music ministry includes choirs for children, youth, and adults.

 The concert series draws hundreds of people each year for exquisite performances filled with glorious music.

 Dr. Elizabeth Melcher Davis currently serves as Choirmaster and Organist at Grace & Holy Trinity Episcopal Church.

 Join One of Our Choirs

 If you like to sing, please join one of our choirs!
 New members can join at any time; previous musical experience is not necessary.
 Contact Dr. Davis to join any choir.

 Everyone is welcome to join the Parish Choir from youth in high school to any age.
-Rehearsals are held on Thursday evenings from 7:30-9:30 p.m.
-They sing anthems and lead the hymns and service music at the 10:30 a.m.
-Sunday worship services, Choral Evensongs, Christmas Lessons and Carols, and at other special worship services.
+Rehearsals are held on Thursday evenings from 7:30-9:30 p.m. from September through May.
+The Parish Choir sings at the 10:30 a.m. worship services, Choral Evensongs, Christmas Lessons and Carols, and at other special worship services.
 The choir is a welcoming and caring community of faith that shares its musical gifts to the glory of God.
-The Parish Choir is directed by Dr. Elizabeth Melcher Davis and accompanied by Sean McDonald, Assistant Choirmaster and Organist.
+The Parish Choir is directed by Dr. Elizabeth Melcher Davis, Choirmaster and Organist, and accompanied by Sean McDonald, Assistant Choirmaster and Organist.

 The Children’s Choir is for children in pre-K through fifth grade.
 Children will have the opportunity to develop singing skills, grow in fellowship and community, and participate in worship.
 They rehearse on Sunday mornings from 9:30-10:00 a.m. from September through May.
 They sing on Children and Youth Sundays and at other worship services such as the Christmas Pageant.
 The Children’s Choir is directed by Sean McDonald, Assistant Choirmaster and Organist, and assisted by Abigail Stinnett.